The Importance of Self Care in a Healthy Happy Life.

 Start Small.

-Don't attempt to change your life in an instant.
-Begin by incorporating one tiny habit, such as a morning five.minute meditation or a daily evening journal of gratitude.
+Do not attempt to change your life in an instant.
+Begin by incorporating one tiny habit, such as a morning five minute meditation or a daily evening journal of gratitude.
 Once it becomes automatic, expand from that starting point.
 Small habits practiced consistently yield large results in the long run.

 Select Something You Truly Enjoy.

-Self care doesn't have to look like Instagram.
-If you don't like yoga, don't make yourself do it.
+Self care does not have to look like Instagram.
+If you do not like yoga, do not make yourself do it.
 Perhaps your self care is taking a walk, drawing in a notebook, listening to a favorite playlist, or baking.
 The point is to pick what sparks you, not what someone else says is good for you.

 Schedule It Like an Appointment.

 Life has a way of getting in the way.
-If you don't take a proactive role in making time for yourself, it's easy for self care to get left behind.
+If you do not take a proactive role in making time for yourself, it is easy for self care to get left behind.
 Prioritize it just as you would any other important thing schedule it on your calendar, remind yourself, and make room for it deliberately.
-Whether it's 10 minutes first thing in the morning or an entire afternoon on the weekend, respect that time.
+Whether it is 10 minutes first thing in the morning or an entire afternoon on the weekend, respect that time.

 Be Flexible and Compassionate With Yourself.

 Self care is not perfect.
 Some days, you may journal, meditate, and run.
-Other days, your self-care may be drinking water and napping.
-That's fine.
+On other days, your self-care may be drinking water and napping.
+That is fine.
 Life ebbs and flows.
-The point isn't to adhere to a strict checklist but to check in with yourself regularly and respond to your needs with compassion.
+The point is not to adhere to a strict checklist but to check in with yourself regularly and respond to your needs with compassion.

 Find Cues and Anchors.